itsjerryokolo/Polymath-Finance/README.md

 # Polymath-Finance
-Subgraph for querying the total supply of SafeMoon Token on Binance Smart Chain
+ Subgraph for querying the total supply of Polymath Finance Token on Polygon Network